ZhaoPeiduo/BLIP2-Japanese/README.md

 Copy the whole folder under lavis directory, make sure the directory is called pretrained.

-Morover, download bert-base-japanese-whole-word-masking weights and config from [the hugging face link](https://huggingface.co/cl-tohoku/bert-base-japanese-whole-word-masking/tree/main)
+Moreover, download bert-base-japanese-whole-word-masking weights and config from [the hugging face link](https://huggingface.co/cl-tohoku/bert-base-japanese-whole-word-masking/tree/main)

 You should now be able to run the example.ipynb notebook.